 This is no regular needle; it jabs the skin rapidly and injects the ink nearly half a millimeter below the skin’s surface.
 Needless to say, getting a tattoo is a fairly painful process.

-Can a bad, old tattoo be covered using a skin-colored tattoo?
+Can a bad old tattoo be covered with a flesh-colored tattoo?

 Crude logic dictates that he could get a new skin-colored tattoo to cover the old tattoo.
 In other words, Dirk could get a tattoo with a color that matches exactly with his own skin tone ‘on top’ of the old lion tattoo so that the latter could be completely hidden.

-This is similar to the case with tattoos.
-Tattoos are generally dark (darker than the skin tone, at least) so that they remain visible against the skin.
-Therefore, if you get a lighter toned, skin-colored tattoo on top of a dark tattoo, the latter will still be visible.
-And it won’t look that good either!
+This is similar to tattoos.
+Tattoos are usually darker than the skin tone, at least so that they remain visible on the skin.
+So if you get a lighter, skin-colored tattoo over a dark tattoo, the latter will still be visible, and it doesn’t look that good either!

-Skin tone doesn’t remain exactly the same throughout your life
+Skin tone does not stay the same throughout life.

 Even if you got a new tattoo whose color matched exactly with that of your own skin, it’s bound to look less appealing if and when your skin tone changes.
 You see, your skin changes its tone following even moderate sun exposure (in other words, it gets tanned).

-This means that changes in your overall skin color might lead to the formation of a small discolored patch, yet another nasty side effect of getting a skin-colored tattoo to cover an old one.
+This means that changes in your general skin color can lead to the formation of a small discolored spot, another unpleasant side effect if you get a skin-colored tattoo to cover up an old one.

-Is there any way to get rid of permanent tattoos?
+Is there a way to get rid of permanent tattoos?

-Yes, laser treatment can erase permanent tattoos, but if you are bent on covering a tattoo up by getting a new one, you need a particularly skilled tattoo artist who can cover the old tattoo with a dark-colored patch and then use colors and shades to disguise the old tattoo.
-Some people actually choose this method and achieve fairly satisfactory results.
+Yes, laser treatment can erase permanent tattoos.
+Still, if you are trying to cover up a tattoo by getting a new tattoo, you need a specially qualified tattooist who can cover the old tattoo with a dark spot and then use colors to disguise the old tattoo.